deepfence/ThreatStryker-docs/docs/docs/threatstryker/sensors/aws-fargate.md

 ### Add the Container

-Click on the *Add Container* button to create a standard container for the ThreatMapper agent.
+Click on the *Add Container* button to create a standard container for the ThreatStryker agent.
 Set image as *docker.io/deepfenceio/deepfence_agent:FargateScratch*.

 **Check** the private repository authentication and add the secret name or ARN from *IAM role creation step* to access Deepfence Quay.
 In the environment section, do **NOT** mark it as essential.